 So that's why we've decided to create a short tutorial showing the average Joe how to do a lovely foot massage in a simple, step by step guide.

-Tending to an individual's feet has long been a humbling sign of respect, and that's why we think giving a foot massage one of the most caring and romantic massages you can give - plus they are really simple to do once you know how.
-Whilst a foot massage isn't quite in the same league as a full backrub (it's not even the same sport) it's still a really beautiful way to soothe away weekday stress this Wednesday and look after your partner.
+Tending to an individual's feet has long been a humbling sign of respect, and that's why we think giving a foot massage one of the most caring massages you can give - plus they are really simple to do once you know how.
+Whilst a foot massage isn't quite in the same league as a full backrub (it's not even the same sport) it's still a really beautiful way to soothe away weekday stress and look after your partner, friend or loved one.
 Check out our video guide below.